OpenShock/WebUI/README.md

 See [docker-compose.yml](docker-compose.yml).

+Or even better, see the wiki for Self Hosting.

 # Development
 Contributions are welcome!
 We're eager to see what you come up with.
 Make sure to [join us on Discord](https://discord.gg/AHcCbXbEcF).